claudijo/level-tier/README.md

 ## Caveat

-You might want to zero pad numerical values (such as arbitrary timestamps) to have a uniform length if using them as parts of a namespaced key, as seen in the following example.
+You might want to zero pad numerical values (such as arbitrary timestamps) to have a uniform length if using them as parts of a namespaced key.
+Failing to do so might result in unexpected ordering, as emphasised by the example below.

 `'10' < '2' // -> true`